-Private Browsing is a Little Known Safari Feature
+Private Browsing is a Little Known Safari Feature in Mac OS X

-Here’s a very useful feature that is widely overlooked by Safari users, the ability to enable Private Browsing.
+Here’s a very useful feature that is widely overlooked by Mac Safari users, the ability to enable Private Browsing.
 What does that mean exactly?
 Basically it allows you to browse the web without a trace; nothing is added to the history, autofill, downloads window, and no information about what you are viewing or reading on the web is saved or cached.
 This is extraordinarily useful for many situations, particularly if you are on a public computer and you’re doing anything private, say checking your email or bank balance.

-Enabling Private Browsing is extremely easy:
+Enabling Private Browsing in Safari on the Mac is extremely easy:

 - Go to the Safari menu and scroll down to Private Browsing